bhavanki/doppio/README.md

 Then, create a properties file.
 Use [doppio-example.properties](doppio-example.properties) as an example.
 Set the following properties:

 * `host` must match the name on the server certificate.
-* `keystore` must point to the server private key file.
+* `keystore` must point to the keystore (e.g., JKS or PKCS#12 file) containing the server's private key.
 * `keystorePassword` must contain the password for the keystore.

 Finally, run the JAR.